pjIowa/constantMixVisualizer/README.md

 # Constant Mix Visualizer

 This visualizer shows the performance of a constant mix portfolio for 3 stocks over 20 years and subset ranges.
 The strategy maintains equal wealth for stocks and the money market balance ($1:MSFT, $1:GE, $1:CISCO, $1:MM) and rebalances daily.
 Graphs, stats, discussion, and definitions below.
+I was inspired by Asset Allocation and Portfolio Management (CFRM 503) at University of Washington Computational Finance Program, taught by Professor Ryan Donnelly.

 ### Full 20 years
 ![Full 20](images/full_20.png)